crydotsnake/django-cms-4-dev/README.md

 ## Check your installation

-Your can check your Installation for any erros with:
+You can check your installation for any erros with:

 ```bash
 python manage.py cms check